yfujis/yfujis.github.io/_posts/2025-05-09-Canonical-correlation-analysis.md

   - It can also be seen as a **special case of the Procrustes problem**, where the data matrices are first whitened.
 - CCA can be a useful tool for uncovering **linear relationships** between two datasets (e.g. neural activities and behavioral features).
 It does *not* capture any non-linear relationships.

+Thank you for reading!
+This blog post was written as part of [Dr. Alex Williams][AHW]’s course at NYU, which I highly recommend.

 ## Footnotes

 [^1]: [Whitening][Whitening_wiki] is a linear transformation that removes correlations between variables and scales them to have unit variance.
 For a zero-mean matrix $\mathbf{X} $, the whitened version is $ \tilde{\mathbf{X}} = \mathbf{X} (\mathbf{X}^\top \mathbf{X})^{-1/2} $, which ensures that $ \tilde{\mathbf{X}}^\top \tilde{\mathbf{X}} = \mathbf{I} $.
 A useful intuition is to think of whitening as a multivariate version of z-scoring.
 In the context of CCA, whitening ensures that we capture only the relationships *between* the two datasets, without being influenced by the structure *within* each dataset.